lmy98129/weapp-ustb/README.md

 The back-end code as well as the database structure will not be released currently because of some reasons.

-A file named "config.js" at this path is needed, the content can be this:
+A file named "config.js" at this path is needed.
+The content can be this:
 ```js
 var host = 'yourhost.com';